holiman/gasreprice/README.md

 For 1), it is interesting to analyse:

-A) Would this particular execution have been 'salvaged' if more gas had been provided by the external caller?
+A. Would this particular execution have been 'salvaged' if more gas had been provided by the external caller?
-B) If not, would the `POKE` precompile have 'salvaged' it?
+B. If not, would the `POKE` precompile have 'salvaged' it?
-C) If not, would the tx-access list have 'salvaged' it?
+C. If not, would the tx-access list have 'salvaged' it?

 For 2), it is interesting to analyse: